 She also counsels employers in a wide array of labor and employment matters including hiring, employee classification, workplace discrimination, sexual harassment, leave laws, wage and hour law, and termination helping clients to navigate the nuances of labor and employment law.
 Danielle prepares and reviews clients’ employee handbooks and regularly advises businesses on the constantly changing federal, state, and local guidance relating to the COVID-19 pandemic.

-Prior to joining the firm, Danielle represented employers as an associate at a mid-sized Boston labor and employment law firm.
+Prior to joining the firm, Danielle represented employers as an associate at a mid-sized Boston employment and labor law firm.
 She also previously worked at a small Newton-based law firm, where she gained extensive litigation experience, and as the director of legal services at a local non-profit, where she provided in-house counseling and legal services relating to workplace claims.